damaidec/damaidec.github.io/Command-and-control/havoc2.md

 ### Injection

-As shown for the code block below, I used werfault.exe for injection.
+As shown in the code block below, I used werfault.exe for injection.
 It makes HTTP/HTTPS requests to Microsoft for error reporting. [werfault microsoft](https://learn.microsoft.com/en-us/answers/questions/2790832/how-to-repair-c-windowssystem32werfault-exe).

 The spawn / injection block is used for post exploitation modules and injects into either x64 or x86 architecture.